aws/aws-sdk-js-v3/clients/client-ivschat/README.md

 <p>The API is an AWS regional service.
 For a list of supported regions and Amazon IVS Chat
 HTTPS service endpoints, see the Amazon IVS Chat information on the <a href="https://docs.aws.amazon.com/general/latest/gr/ivs.html">Amazon IVS page</a> in the
 <i>AWS General Reference</i>. </p>
+<p>This document describes HTTP operations.
+There is a separate <i>messaging</i> API
+for managing Chat resources; see the <a href="https://docs.aws.amazon.com/ivs/latest/chatmsgapireference/chat-messaging-api.html"> Amazon IVS Chat Messaging API
+Reference</a>.</p>
 <p>
 <b>Notes on terminology:</b>
 </p>